adiwg/mdEditor-doc/publish/how-to-publish.md

 #### Step Two: Moving Records in the Publishing Outline

-Before you move records in the publishing outline please select your scenario below and follow the corresponding guidance.
+Before you move records in the publishing outline, please select your scenario below and follow the corresponding guidance.

 #### Scenario A